purescript/pursuit/README.md

 $ stack exec pursuit
 ```

-Make sure you have content in your `data/verified` directory (see
+You might want to add some content to the database (see [Database](#database)),
-[Database](#database)), otherwise you will not be able to browse any packages.
-The
+otherwise you will not be able to browse any packages.
+The database will be
-database will be regenerated from this data source before the server starts
+regenerated from this data source before the server starts listening; this
-listening; this can take a short time depending on how much data you have.
+can take a short time depending on how much data you have.

 ## Database

 Pursuit currently uses the filesystem as a database, since it requires no setup
 and it makes it easy to use Git and GitHub for backing up.
 The data directory
-is set via an environment variable (see [Configuration](#configuration)).
+is set via an environment variable (see [Configuration](#configuration), the
+default is `data`).

 If you need some sample packages to work with, you can clone the
 [pursuit-backups][pursuit-backups] repo and copy the packages you want to the